 Mr Martella's practice focuses on three primary areas.
 First, he advises companies on developing strategic approaches to achieve their goals in light of rapidly developing demands to address climate change, promote sustainability, and utilise clean energy.
 Second, he handles a broad range of environmental and natural resource litigation and mediation.
 Third, he advises multinational companies on compliance with environmental laws in the United States, China, the European Union, and other nations.

 Mr Martella received his JD from Vanderbilt University Law School in 1995 and his BS from Cornell University in 1992.
-He is admitted in the District of Columbia and Maryland.
+Admissions include: District of Columbia and Maryland.

 This biography is an extract from The International Who's Who of Environment Lawyers which can be purchased from our Shop.